emagiz/emdocs/mds/microlearning/crashcourse-platform-create-transformation-xml-to-xml.md

 A central part of the eMagiz platform is the ability to transform data from one structure to another structure.
 As you can remember from our microlearning on message mappings this process starts in Design.

-Obviously it would be great if drawing a line, saying that a is the input for b would always be enough.
-Sadly though that is not always the case (the easiest example is the set as mapped option).
+It would be great if drawing a line, saying that a is the input for b would always be enough.
+Sadly though that is not always the case (the easiest example is the set as a mapped option).
 For all cases where only drawing a line does not suffice you can alter the transformation between a and b with the help of the Create Transformation.

 Within Create you can transform between multiple message formats.
-In this microlearning we will focus on the simplest one, XML to XML.
+In this microlearning, we will focus on the simplest one, XML to XML.

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: February 9th 2021
+- Last update: February 9th, 2021
 - Required reading time: 8 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform

 ## 2. Key concepts
-This micro learning focuses on the transformation in Create (XML to XML).
+This microlearning focuses on the transformation in Create (XML to XML).

 With transformation we mean: Transforming the data in such a manner that the source message will lead to a valid target message

 ##### Theory

 ## 3. Transformation - XML to XML
-In the Create phase of eMagiz you can build upon the message mapping made in Design.
+In the Create phase of eMagiz, you can build upon the message mapping made in Design.
-When you open your flow by double clicking on it (or opening it via the context menu) you will see the following visual representation of the flow itself
+When you open your flow by double-clicking on it (or opening it via the context menu) you will see the following visual representation of the flow itself

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-transformation-xml-to-xml--flow-editor-overview.png"></p>

 More on what this overview represents later on in this module.
-For now let us turn our attention to the Transformation part of a flow.
+For now, let us turn our attention to the Transformation part of a flow.

-Note that the transformation option is only available for flows that are setup for processing (i.e. transforming) data:
+Note that the transformation option is only available for flows that are set up for processing (i.e. transforming) data:

 - **Messaging**: Onramp and Offramp
 - **API Gateway**: Exit gate
-- **Event Streaming**: Event processor
+- **Event Streaming**: The event processor

 When you select the Transformation option eMagiz will show you what you have drawn while executing your message mapping in Design.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-transformation-xml-to-xml--create-transformation.png"></p>

 The above picture should have a familiar feeling as it closely resembles what we have determined while doing our message mapping.
-However you can also see some differences between the two.
-In Create you have several options at hand to correctly transform the data, while being in Start Editing Mode.
+However, you can also see some differences between the two.
+In Create you have several options at hand to correctly transform the data while being in Start Editing Mode.
 Below we will discuss each of these options briefly.
-Apart from the set of generic options a lot more can be done but we will leave that out of the discussion for now.
+Apart from the set of generic options, a lot more can be done but we will leave that out of the discussion for now.

 Before we delve into the specific options let us first enter Start Editing mode.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-transformation-xml-to-xml--start-editing-mode.png"></p>

 ### 3.1 Filter
-As you can see, eMagiz already added a yellow trapezium (a turned one atleast).
+As you can see, eMagiz already added a yellow trapezium (a turned one at least).
 This icon indicates a filter.
 As you can see the Description attribute is optional (written in Italic) therefore we only want to fill the Description attribute in the target message when the Description field in the source message exists (meaning the tag exists in the message) and is not empty

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-transformation-xml-to-xml--filter-attribute-explanation.png"></p>

-Apart from filtering on attributes you can also filter on entities.
-For example, in this case I could say that I only want a Design entity if the ID is ID-4.
+Apart from filtering on attributes, you can also filter on entities.
+For example, in this case, I could say that I only want a Design entity if the ID is ID-4.
 This you can easily do by adding a filter on the target entity called Design.
 To do so press the + icon in front of this entity and select the yellow filter icon.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-transformation-xml-to-xml--editing-options-entity-level.png"></p>

-As a result you will be presented with the following pop-up.
-In here you can choose from the input attributes that fall under the entity from which you have drawn your line in the message mapping.
+As a result, you will be presented with the following pop-up.
+Here you can choose from the input attributes that fall under the entity from which you have drawn your line in the message mapping.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-transformation-xml-to-xml--entitity-filter-options.png"></p>

 This solution works perfectly for us in this example case.
-Select the ID as input attribute, leave is equal true as it is and fill in ID-4.
+Select the ID as input attribute, leave it equal true as it is and fill in ID-4.
-This makes sure that only Design entities in the input with a ID with content ID-4 will be transformed to the target message.
+This makes sure that only Design entities in the input with an ID with content ID-4 will be transformed to the target message.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-transformation-xml-to-xml--entitity-filter-solution.png"></p>